ZwwWayne/K-Net/README.md

 ## Results

+The results of K-Net and their corresponding configs on each segmentation task are shown as below.
+We have released the full model zoo of panoptic segmentation.
-The model checkpoints and logs will be released soon.
+The complete model checkpoints and logs for instance and semantic segmentation will be released soon.

 ### Semantic Segmentation on ADE20K